Staerium/Staerium-Server/README.md

 # Staerium Server

-Staerium Server is a Python service that monitors sun position and KNX bus telemetry to automate façade sectors.
-The application can run directly on a host system or inside the provided Docker container and relies on an XML configuration file that mirrors the Staerium Sun Project export format.
+Staerium Server is a Python service that monitors sun position to automate façade sectors.
+The application can run directly on a host system or inside the provided Docker container and relies on an XML configuration file (`.sunproj`) that mirrors the Staerium Sun Project export format.

 ## Requirements
 - Python 3.10 or newer (the Docker image uses 3.12)
 - pip 23+
 - Access to a KNX/IP interface or router
-- An exported Staerium XML configuration (`config.xml` / `.sunproj`)
+- An exported Staerium XML configuration (`.sunproj`)

 ## Quick Start
 1. **Create a virtual environment**